Southern Monterey County Foundation

 - Gifts in the name of loved ones, planned gifts and legacies established through your estate are additional ways to support the SMCF.

-- You can join by credit card by clicking the Give Now button below.
-If you wish to join by mail, download the Pledge Form and send it to us.
+- You can donate by credit card by clicking the Give Now button below.
+If you wish to donate by mail, download the Pledge Form and send it to us.

 SMCF Advisory Board

-Rob Cullen (Chair), King City; Linda Benway, King City; Grace Borzini, King City; Paulette Bumbalough, King City; Rich Casey, King City; Michel Hardoy, Lockwood; Jamie Jones, King City; Mikel Ann Miller, King City
+Jamie Jones (Chair), King City; Linda Benway, King City; Grace Borzini, King City; Paulette Bumbalough, King City; Rob Cullen, King City; Michel Hardoy, Lockwood; Peggy Keirn, King City; Mikel Ann Miller, King City; Tom Shepherd, Lockwood; Teri Umbarger, King City

 Senior Philanthropic Services Officer